xiix0/scam/README.md

-All the troubles you have will pass away very quickly.
+Among the lucky, you are the chosen one.